Golf Tutorials

 Why It Causes a Left Miss:

 Your brain is smart.
-It knows your body is aimed out to the right, and to get the ball back to the target, it will subconscious reroute the club and swing it left of your "body line".
+It knows your body is aimed out to the right, and to get the ball back to the target, it will subconsciously reroute the club and swing it left of your "body line."
 Effectively, this causes you to come over the top in an attempt to pull the ball back on target.
 What feels like a straight shot to you is actually a compensation, and it’s a recipe for inconsistency.

 The Fix: Using Alignment Sticks